-In this presentation we cover design considerations for roof daylighting of all types and sizes – commercial or residential, flat or pitched roof, light tube or wall-to-wall roof glass.
+This presentation covers methodologies for selecting daylighting solutions, presents case studies of that apply concepts, and lays out design considerations that apply to commercial or residential, flat or pitched roof, curtain wall systems, historic preservation retrofits and more.
 Proper integration and design decisions result in roof daylighting that addresses energy, light, health, ventilation, comfort, and overall wellness of both occupants and the longevity of the building envelope.

 Ben Leer – High Performance Daylighting Specialist: Ben has a varied background combining knowledge from construction, design, earth science, sustainability, and hospitality.
 He graduated from City College with a Master’s in Sustainability in the Urban Environment with a focus in architecture.
 He has a passion for creating environmentally friendly building, and is deeply committed to the Passive House movement.
 Ben is excited to provide his knowledge and unique set of skills to help clients achieve meaningful impact within their projects.
 He advocates for personalized customer service, on-site training, and hands-on assistance.